theimowski/master-thesis/docs/section-application.md

 * `false` which reflected that secure protocol was not employed,
 * function which determined what should happen in case authentication cookie was missing,
 * another function which would be invoked if the cookie was present, but decryption of the cookie value failed,
-* finally the `f_success` WebPart that was applied when request came with valid authentication cookie.
+* finally the `successFun` WebPart that was applied when request came with valid authentication cookie.

 In line 10, `redirectWithReturnPath` was applied in case of missing cookie.
 This meant that when someone tried to get to a resource without being authenticated, he would be redirected to the login page.